Almost, every good organization keeps a database of all the information pertaining to the organization.

 Hence every organization formulate certain processes, policies and procedure that could help achieve excellence in their projects.

-e.g: Many organizations may have set certain process assets as a standard for a specific work unit or operation to be performed, and those process assets could be part of Organizational Process Assets.
+e.g: Many organizations has set certain process assets as a standard for a specific work unit or operation to be performed, and these process assets can be part of Organizational Process Assets.

-These assets could be modified and tailored according to the needs of the project, regardless of whether those assets are newly created or modified or are part of an on going standard policy.
+These assets can be modified and tailored according to the needs of the project, regardless of whether these assets are newly created or modified or are part of an on going standard policy.